 The CRF is expressed in whole dollars and is generally set at a level that will comply with the GDPP and recover approximately the same target revenue as implied by the cost allocations plus a pro-rata allocation of pass-through costs.
-The two exceptions to this are Auckland and North Waikato.
-To avoid creating artificial incentives for capacity nominations and consumer location decisions across these two regions.
+The two exceptions to this are Auckland and North Waikato where the CRF was set to avoid creating artificial incentives for capacity nominations and consumer location decisions across these two regions.
 The outcome of this is the regional allocations presented in section 3.4.3 below.